ShreyBhut/Vaultify-2.0/README.md

-# 🔐 Vaultify-2.0
+# 🔐 Vaultify 2.0

 A secure and simple command-line password manager written in Python.
 It allows users to store, retrieve, update, and delete passwords securely using encryption and a master password.

-## Features
+## 🌟 Security Features

-- Secure encryption using `cryptography.fernet`
+- **Master Password**: Required to access stored passwords.
+- **Password Encryption**: All stored passwords are encrypted using `Fernet` encryption.
-- Master password authentication using `bcrypt`
+- **Password Hashing**: Master password is securely hashed using `bcrypt`.
-- Strong password validation
-- You can store and manage passwords for multiple sites
+- **Strong Password Requirements**: Passwords must include at least 9 characters, an uppercase letter, a lowercase letter, a number, and a special character.
+- **Password Visibility**: While entering the password the password will not be visible on the screen.
+- **Password Confirmation**: Whenever you setup a master password , setup a new password , update password you are required to re enter the password to confirm the password .

 ## 🛠 Installation